 Riding cars has its luxuries, but riding two-wheeled vehicles have a fulfilling feeling about it that doesn’t compare to anything else.
-Maybe it is the sense of wind on one’s face, or the sense of control one gets while balancing, but either way, it’s a whole lot of fun.
+Maybe it is the sense of wind on one’s face, or the spirit of control one gets while balancing, but either way, it’s a whole lot of fun.
 If you want to keep this feeling alive as an adult and if you feel you’re too old for bicycles, you should give a try riding an electric scooter.
 But before purchasing one, you must know first how to ride an electric scooter.

 Electric scooters come in a variety in terms of their shapes and sizes.
-They are designed for riders with all skill levels, but the more powerful models can be difficult to control and ride.
+They are designed for riders with all skill levels, but the more powerful models can be challenging to control and ride.
 If you haven’t ridden a manual scooter before, or it’s been a while since you’ve been on one, you need some practice to learn how to use an electric scooter.
 In such cases, not only the powerful ones but even a slower electric scooter can require some skill.

 Before we give you some electric scooter riding tips, it is vital to know how old do you have to be to ride an electric scooter.
-Electric scooters should be at least 18 years old, have a driver’s license, ride alone, and wear a helmet.
+Electric scooters riders should be at least 18 years old, have a driver’s license, ride alone, and wear a helmet.
 Now let’s dive into the details of how to ride an electric scooter for beginners.

 As said before, there are different shapes and sizes of Electric scooters.
 The bigger models look cooler and can attract a lot of eyes, but it is advised to purchase something you can easily handle and get the best learning experience from.

 Just like bicycles, scooters take a lot of getting used to.
-And if you don’t want to fall down with heavy scooters on your first few attempts, go for the easy and simpler ones.
+And if you don’t want to fall with heavy scooters on your first few attempts, go for the easy and simpler ones.

-A Place to Practice
+A Place to

-While you learn how to ride an electric scooter, you should find a large place with little to no traffic and obstacles.
+While you learn how to ride an electric scooter, you should find a great place with little to no traffic and obstacles.
 You should also try finding a place that doesn’t have any bumps, posts, and ditches to maximize safety.
-For example, you can go to places like parking lots, back roads, or even your own school, since these are spacious and away from fast vehicles.
+For example, you can go to places like parking lots, back roads, or even your school, since these are spacious and away from fast vehicles.

 I cannot emphasize enough on this.
 The most important thing to remember while riding an e-scooter or any two-wheelers for that matter is to keep your safety above the rest and wear helmets and other appropriate gear.
 You don’t want to get hurt badly, in case of some accident.

-- Firstly, you need to flip the latch located at the base of the steering column and unlock your scooter, and then raise it in a full and upright position in order to start riding.
+- Firstly, you need to flip the latch located at the base of the steering column and unlock your scooter, and then raise it in a full and upright position to start riding.

 - You will find an on switch on your scooter.
 You have to switch it to power up the vehicle.
 In some scooters, there are LED displays that provide information regarding the working and other mechanisms.
 If you have one in your ride, take a look at the details, especially the battery life indicator.